A diver down flag signals to nearby vessels that there are scuba divers below the water.

 There are two different types of divers down flag and in this post I’ll explain the difference between them, how and when to correctly display them, and the benefits (and drawbacks!) of using them.

 What Is A Diver Down Flag

 Divers are at a high risk of collision or accident caused by propellers when they are at the surface of the water, or whilst they are beginning their descent/finishing their ascent from a dive.

-In order to try prevent these types of accidents a dive flag should be used to warn others about the presence of scuba divers within the water.
+In order to try prevent these types of accidents a dive flag should be used to notify nearby boaters and watercraft about the presence of scuba divers within the water.